1976 - Page 2

 Rubber Tyred Pony Locos Installed

-Clayton steep-seam rubber-tyred battery locomotives were installed in this seam as well as in the Top Hard pit bottom area and used for supplies handling.
+Clayton steep-seam rubber-tyred battery locomotives were installed in the Parkgateseam as well as in the Top Hard pit bottom area (photo, Billy Humphries, one of my ex linesmen driving) and used for supplies handling.
 These ‘pony’ locos, only the second such installation, was pioneered at Welbeck the previous year and could be used on gradients up to 1in10.
-Again a small team of us, piloted by Bobby Watson, Assistant Manager visited Welbeck to sort out any snags, and I experienced driving one of the locos around the pit bottom circuit and found it very easy to handle.
+Again a small team of us, piloted by Bobby Watson (9215), Assistant Manager visited Welbeck to sort out any snags, and I experienced driving one of the locos around the pit bottom circuit and found it very easy to handle.
 Garages for maintenance and battery charging were constructed.

 In North Derbyshire full-arch setting had been pioneered by a device attached to the Dosco boom, allowing arch to be lifted into position independently of cutting boom and also permitting a temporary support to be placed close to the lip.

 Holbrook (North Derbyshire) (No1 Area EMD, NCB) near Killamarsh was closed on 2nd December 1976.
 Harry Cox (Sub-Area Surveyor), Dennis Booth (Surveyor at Brookhouse).